lens-biophotonics/fiber-orientation-analysis/doc/source/usage.rst

 Output description
 ------------------
 The Frangi filter and ODF generation stages of the Foa3D tool export the series of TIFF and NIfTI images listed below.
-Images exported by default are reported in bold; the remaining ones can be exported as well, e.g. for testing purposes, by selecting the "export all" option (-e or --exp-all) via CLI.
+Images exported by default are reported in bold; the remaining ones can be produced as well, e.g. for testing purposes, by selecting the "export all" option (-e or --exp-all) via CLI.

 #.
 Frangi filter stage: